 At P: HC, we truly believe: We are what we eat.
 We want to connect users to fresh produce and products made locally.
-We want to empower local producers to grow with more control, care and insight into sustainable practices and systems, so every Human City becomes food secure and abundance-oriented.
+By doing this, we will be able to empower local producers to grow with more control, care and insight into sustainable practices and systems, so every Human City becomes food secure and abundance-oriented.

 Some Ideas We're Thinking About: